TwilioDevEd/voice-javascript-sdk-quickstart-csharp/README.md

 ### Unknown Audio Devices

 If you see "Unknown Audio Output Device 1" in the "Ringtone" or "Speaker" devices lists, click the button below the boxes (Seeing "Unknown" Devices?) to have your browser identify your input and output devices.

-### Docker

-If you have [Docker](https://www.docker.com/) already installed on your machine, you can use our `docker-compose.yml` to setup your project.

-1. Make sure you have the project cloned.
-1. Setup the `.env` file as outlined in the [Local Development](#local-development) steps.
-1. Run `docker-compose up`.
-1. Follow the steps in [Local Development](#local-development) on how to expose your port to Twilio using a tool like [ngrok](https://ngrok.com/) and configure the remaining parts of your application.

 ## Resources